These are the key questions to ask a social security disability (SSDI) lawyer when you first meet with them.

 Your lawyer will need your assistance in order to put you in the best possible position to win your case.
 It may be as simple as following your doctor’s medical advice, or they may ask you to gather certain documents, but it is worth asking whether they need anything from you in order to pursue your claim.

-A knowledgeable lawyer can help you through the process and increase your chances of success.
-If you do speak with a lawyer, these questions should help you get a better sense of what to expect, and whether or not hiring a lawyer is the right decision for you.
+A knowledgeable SSDI lawyer can help you through the process and increase your chances of success.
+If you do speak with a lawyer, these questions to ask to qualify a social security disability lawyer should help you get a better sense of what to expect, and whether or not hiring a lawyer is the right decision for you.